nicoleump/ga-dsiplus/roadmap/Blogging.md

 ## Learning Objectives:

-* Identify reasons why blogging is a strong career step (and fun!)
+* Identify reasons why blogging is a strong career step
 * Determine what makes a good blog
 * Best Practices for a good blog